HMS Fortune (1778): British service

 Commander Charles Powell Hamilton commissioned Fortune in June 1778 for the Channel.

 Invasion of Jersey: In late April 1779 a small French squadron carrying troops sailed from Saint-Malo to land at St Ouen's Bay on Jersey.
 They arrived off shore on 1 May.
 The British moved guns and troops and guns to oppose the landing.
 The French armed vessels were unable to get close enough to shore to provide supporting fire so the troop transports did not attempt to land their troops.
 The French sailed away.
 The French sailed from Saint-Malo on 13 May and immediately encountered a British naval relief squadron, that included Fortune, that belatedly come up.
 The British succeeded in chasing the French into Cancale Bay, where the British captured the French frigate Danae, and a brig and cutter.
 They also set fire to three French vessels.

 Commander Powell was promoted to post captain on 18 May 1779.
 Commander Matthew Squire replaced Hamilton.

 On 19 May, a small sloop that Fortune had captured at Cancale Bay arrived at Portsmouth.
 The sloop was carrying lead, tin, and linseed.

 On 19 October Fortune returned to Portsmouth from Mogadore.

 In November 1779 Fortune was under the command of Commander Lewis Robertson.
 He sailed for the Leeward Islands on 19 January 1780.

 Capture: On 26 April the two French frigates (40 guns) and (34 guns) captured Fortune off Barbuda.
 The frigates belonged to Guichen’s squadron.
 Fortune had sighted some vessels and approached cautiously.
 When she made signals that the unknown vessels did not return, and when Robertson could not understand their signals, he guessed that the vessels were French and he attempted to sail away.
-Two frigates left the French squadron o pursue Fortune.
+Two frigates left the French squadron to pursue Fortune.
 Fortune initially outpaced her pursuers until the winds weakened and the pursuers were able to catch up.
 Gentille fired sporadically until Iphigénie also came up.
 At that point Robertson struck.